schrauger/Elite-Dangerous-Manual/README.md

 Even if there isn't any important historical significance, it can still be fun just to look back at old manuals to see how the game has progressed.

+## Script
+Included is a linux bash script.
+It can be used to check for new versions daily.

+When set up as a daily cron job, it will automatically download the latest copy of the full and quick manual and compare it to the current version.
+If they are the same, it will discard the daily copy.
+If it differs, then a new version has been placed online, and it will archive the 'current' copy and make the latest daily version the new 'current' version.

 [elite]: http://www.elitedangerous.com/
 [full]: http://hosting.zaonce.net/elite/website/assets/ELITE-DANGEROUS-GAME-MANUAL.pdf
 [quick]: http://hosting.zaonce.net/elite/website/assets/ELITE-DANGEROUS-MANUAL.pdf